 The Vendor Unit is here to support all WIC authorized vendors be successful.
 If you need assistance from the WIC Program Vendor Unit, please call in advance to schedule an appointment.
 Visitors must report to the building security desk and be announced before proceeding to the WIC Program administrative offices.
-If you have any questions, or to schedule an appointment, please email mdh.wicvendor@maryland.gov.
+If you have any questions, or to schedule an appointment, please contact Terri Buckler at 410-767-5722, Andrea Tompkins at 410-767-5251, Debbie Earl at 410-767-5433, or Ashant'a Johnson at 410-767-5233.